Skip to main content

 Step 1: Upload your IdP metadata XML file

 Enabling SAML requires first uploading your IdP metadata XML file.
 How to generate this XML file is unique to the identity provider that you're using.
 You'll often need to create a custom SAML application and provide some information for the service provider (SP) which is elvex in this case.
-You can find the information you should need bye expanding "How should I configure elvex as a Service Provider (SP)?"
+You can find the information you should need by expanding "How should I configure elvex as a Service Provider (SP)?"

 Important: Remember to configure attribute mappings